 Each qualified beneficiary may elect continuation independently.
 Members also may elect COBRA continuation coverage on behalf of their Spouses, and parents or legal guardians may elect COBRA continuation coverage on behalf of their children.
-A child born to, or placed for adoption with, a Member during the period of continuation coverage is also eligible for continuation coverage.
+A child born to, or placed for adoption with, a covered Subscriber during the period of continuation coverage is also eligible for continuation coverage.

-Initial Qualifying Event Length of Availability of For Employees: Voluntary or Involuntary Termination (other than gross misconduct) or Loss of Coverage Under an Employer's Health Plan Due to Reduction In Hours Worked 18 months For Spouses/ Dependents: Voluntary or Involuntary Termination (other than gross misconduct) or Loss of Coverage Under an Employer's Health Plan Due to Reduction In Hours Worked 18 months Covered Employee's Entitlement to Medicare (if it leads to a loss of coverage under this Plan) 36 months 36 months Divorce or Legal Separation 36 months Death of a Covered For Dependents: Loss of Dependent Child Status, e.g., turning age 26.
-36 months
+Initial Qualifying Event Length of Availability of Coverage For Employees: Voluntary or Involuntary Termination (other than gross misconduct) or Loss of Coverage Under an Employer's Health Plan Due to Reduction In Hours Worked 18 months For Spouses/ Dependents: A Covered Employee's Voluntary or Involuntary Termination (other than gross misconduct) or Loss of Coverage Under an Employer's Health Plan Due to Reduction In Hours Worked 18 months Covered Employee's Entitlement to Medicare (if it leads to a loss of coverage under this Plan) 36 months Divorce or Legal Separation 36 months Death of a Covered Employee 36 months For Dependents: Loss of Dependent Child Status, e.g., turning age 26 36 months

 Continuation coverage stops before the end of the maximum continuation period if the Member becomes entitled to Medicare benefits.
-If a Subscriber becomes entitled to Medicare benefits before a qualifying event that is termination of employment or reduction of hours, then a qualified beneficiary - other than the Medicare beneficiary - is entitled to continuation coverage for no more than a total of 36 months from the date the Subscriber became entitled to Medicare.
+If a Subscriber becomes entitled to Medicare benefits, then a qualified beneficiary - other than the Medicare beneficiary - is entitled to continuation coverage for no more than a total of 36 months from the date the Subscriber became entitled to Medicare.
 (For example, if you become entitled to Medicare prior to termination of employment or reduction in hours, COBRA continuation coverage for your Spouse and children can last up to 36 months after the date of Medicare entitlement.)